 Compare CoreFirst Bank & Trust to Other Competitive Offers

 |Money Market Account||0.15% APY||$10000|

-CoreFirst Bank & Trust has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+CoreFirst Bank & Trust offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
 CoreFirst Bank & Trust does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-CoreFirst Bank & Trust's CD rates are fair in comparison to the national average.Back to Overview
+CoreFirst Bank & Trust's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a CoreFirst Bank & Trust Near Me

-CoreFirst Bank & Trust has 15 branches in the U.S.Back to Overview
+CoreFirst Bank & Trust has 15 physical branches in the U.S.Back to Overview